7 Unexpected Things to Do at Venice Beach Besides the Boardwalk

 Want something even more secret?
 Head to Grand Blvd just before it meets the Marina.
 There’s a little bench facing the ocean with zero foot traffic.
 It’s just you, the breeze, and the sound of waves.
 Magic.

-Final Thoughts about things to do at Venice Beach besides the boardwalk:
+Final Thoughts: Things to do at Venice Beach (besides the boardwalk)

 You don’t have to brave the crowds to enjoy the best of Venice Beach.
 Whether you’re wandering quiet canals, soaking up local art, or watching the sun melt into the Pacific from a hidden bench, there are plenty of things to do at Venice Beach besides the boardwalk that feed your soul.